intermine/im-docs/docs/get-started/tutorial/webapp.md

 Here is the bit of code in footer.jsp that renders that message: [https://github.com/intermine/intermine/blob/dev/intermine/webapp/main/resources/webapp/footer.jsp\#L31](https://github.com/intermine/intermine/blob/dev/intermine/webapp/main/resources/webapp/footer.jsp#L31)

-The [model.properties](../../webapp/properties/model-properties.md) is the third configuration file you've edited today, there are four main files that control most of the behaviour in your InterMine webapp.
+The [model.properties](../../webapp/properties/model-properties.md) file is the third configuration file you've edited today.
+There are four main files that control most of the behaviour in your InterMine webapp.

 {% tabs %}
 {% tab title="InterMine properties files" %}